ycm-core/YouCompleteMe/README.md

 **NOTE:** OpenBSD / FreeBSD are not officially supported platforms by YCM.

-Make sure you have a supported Vim version with Python3 support, and a supported compiler and cmake, perhaps:
+Make sure you have a supported Vim version with Python 3 support, and a supported compiler and CMake, perhaps:

 ```
 pkg install cmake